bincrafters/bincrafters.github.io/_posts/2017-09-22-boost-modular-packages-conan.md

 tags: [C++, Conan.io, Bintray, Boost]
 ---

-Starting with Boost 1.64.0, the Bincrafters team will now publish each of the Boost libraries as separate packages on Conan.io.
+Starting with Boost 1.64.0, the Bincrafters team will now publish each of the Boost C++ libraries as separate packages on Conan.io.
 With this, developers can now reference the specific Boost libraries they want to use as dependencies rather than referencing the entire Boost collection.

 ## Before
 ```